devassistant/devassistant/docs/developer_documentation/create_assistant/yaml/run_sections_reference.rst

 Run sections are the essence of DevAssistant.
 They are responsible for performing all the tasks and actions to set up the environment and the project itself.
-For Creator and Preparer assistants, the section named ``run`` is always invoked, :ref:`modifier_assistants_ref` may invoke different sections based on metadata in a ``.devassistant`` file.
+For Creator and Preparer assistants, the section named ``run`` is always invoked, :ref:`tweak_assistants_ref` may invoke different sections based on metadata in a ``.devassistant`` file.

 Note, that ``pre_run`` and ``post_run`` follow the same rules as ``run`` sections.